sayer/rvc2mqtt/rvc2mqtt/readme.md

 # RV-C Integration for Home Assistant

-This example demonstrates how to integrate RV-C data into Home Assistant using MQTT.
+integrate RV-C data into Home Assistant using MQTT.

 ## Overview